-The General Status tab enables the user to view the status of various parameters for the 5601ACO2.
+The General Status section indicates the status of various parameters for the 5700ACO.
 These status conditions will not be updated live unless the auto refresh is enabled.

-📟 192.168.5.124, 5601ACO2: 0 Configuration ් ් වේ 🗵
+192.168.8.72, 5700ACO: C onfiguration □

-Refresh 🧶 🧶 1.0 Apply 🌉
+Refresh 🖸 1.0 Apply 🚺 🚺 Status Completed (03:02:45 201 X Logger

-MSC GPO Faults \ Faults \ General Control General Sta tus 🏹 Voting Control 🖔 GPO Status Analog Faults 3G HD SDI TG Faults AES DARS Faults LTC Faults
+GPO Status Analog Faults AES DARS Faults LTC Faul lts MSC GPO Faults Faults

+Gene ral Control General Sta tus Voting Control

-General 7
+General

-Operating Mode Auto
+Operating Mode

-GPI Input Mode Single
+GPI Input Mode Dual

-Change Over Rate Normal
+Change Over Rate

-Change Over Lockout Disabled
+Change Over Lockout

-Current Output Bank A
+Current Output

-Bank Preference Equal
+Bank Preference

-Firmware Version

-Figure 5-2: VistaLINK® Monitoring - General Status
+Figure 5-2 : VistaLINK® - General Status

-Operating Mode: Indicates the Operating mode currently in use.
-This can be set in the General Control tab or by the switches on the main board (see section 3.2).
-GPI Input Mode: Indicates the GPI Input mode currently in use.
-The type of GPI control is set with the DIP switches (see section 3.3.1).
-Change Over Rate: Displays the change over rate that has been selected by the DIP switches (see section 3.3.2).
-Change Over Lockout: Indicates what type of change limiting has been selected.
-Change limiting is controlled by DIP switches 7 and 8 (see section 3.3.4).
-Current Output: Displays which bank is selected as the current output of the 5601ACO2.
-Bank Preference: Reports which bank is preferred by the 5601ACO2.
-The bank preference is set by the bank priority DIP switches (see section 3.3.3).
-Firmware Version: Displays the current firmware version.
+Operating Mode: This field indicates the operating mode which is currently in use.
+This can be set in the General Control section or by the switches on the main board (See section 3.2).

+GPI Input Mode: This field indicates the GPI input mode which is currently in use.
+The type of GPI control is set with the DIP switches (See section 3.1.1).

+Change Over Rate: This field displays the change over rate that has been selected by the DIP switches (See section 3.3.2).

+Change Over Lockout: This field indicates what kind of change limiting has been selected.
+Change limiting is controlled by DIP switches 7 and 8 (See section 3.3.4).

+Current Output: Displays which bank is selected as the current output of the 5700ACO.

+Bank Preference: This field reports which bank is preferred by 5700ACO.
+The bank preference is set by the bank priority DIP switches (See section 3.3.3).

+Firmware Version: This field displays the current firmware version.

 5.4.
-Configuring the Voting Control
+VOTING CONTROL

-The Voting Control settings are used to configure how the 5601ACO2 makes decisions regarding valid signals.
+The Voting Control section is used to configure how the 5700ACO makes decisions regarding valid signals.
 It also decides when to switch to the backup signals.